WICG/attribution-reporting-api/AGGREGATE.md

 Strawman: There should be ~0.05 reports (in expectation) sent for trigger registrations that exclude the `source_registration_time` field, and ~0.25 reports for those that include this field.

+In order to limit abuse of the protections above, there will be a maximum limit of 20 aggregatable reports per source.

 ## Data processing through a Secure Aggregation Service